 - 1. Must complete a FAFSA - 2.
 Must be enrolled in 6 hours (half-time) at the time the loans are to be transmitted - 3.
 Must be registered in an approved program - 4.
 Must not be in loan default - 5.
-Not have exceeded their annual or aggregate loan limits - 6.
-Meet SAP
+Not have exceeded their annual or aggregate loan limits - 6 Meet SAP

-Six semester credit hours constitute a full-time semester load for graduate students who are admitted to and enrolled in an accelerated online program, taking classes in eight week terms.
-For all other graduate students, nine semester credit hours constitute a full-time semester load.
-The maximum course load for graduate students is 15 semester credit hours in a fall or spring semester or 6 semester credit hours in a six week summer term.
+Six semester credit hours (sch) constitute a full-time semester load for graduate students who are admitted to and enrolled in an accelerated online program, taking classes in eight-week terms.
+For all other graduate students, 9 semester credit hours constitute a full-time semester load.
+The maximum course load for graduate students is 15 sch in a fall or spring semester or 6 sch in a seven-week summer term.